sharathgopinath/microservice-kubernetes-demo/README.md

 ### Deploy to local Kubernetes environment
 ***All deployment scripts are in the Deployment folder.***
 1. Run the below command to apply the Config maps, we define our database connection string in the config map.
-I have defined the credentials as well here, but there are better approaches to store it . (refer https://kubernetes.io/docs/concepts/configuration/secret/)
+I have defined the credentials as well here, but there are better approaches to store it . (refer https://kubernetes.io/docs/concepts/configuration/secret/ to know more about storing credentials)
 ```
 > kubectl apply -f mssql-config-map.yaml
 ```